verus-lang/verus/source/docs/guide/src/ide_support.md

 #### 3.Running Verus inside the editor
-By default, rust-analyzer uses `cargo check` to get diagnostics, but we intercept that and make the rust-analyzer use Verus by setting `rust-analyzer.checkOnSave.overrideCommand` on VS Code.
+By default, rust-analyzer uses `cargo check` to get diagnostics, but we intercept that and make the rust-analyzer use Verus by setting `rust-analyzer.checkOnSave.overrideCommand` in the plugin's VS code configuration settings.

 The propagated verification error will generate red squiggles at the corresponding code location.
-At VS Code, `View > Problems` tab will list the entire set of diagnostics generated by Verus.
-Error messages that are not from diagnostic will be appended on the Verus result notification.
+In VS Code, the `View > Problems` tab will list the entire set of diagnostics generated by Verus.
+Error messages that are not from diagnostic will be appended to the Verus result notification.

 #### 4.Verus code actions
 Code actions try to automate common code rewrites.
 When a user puts the cursor on a certain location, rust-analyzer calculates the list of applicable code actions.
 After the user clicks the lightbulb icon, the user can apply one of the actions in the list.
 If the lightbulb does not show up, it means that there are no applicable code actions at that code location.

-If the action includes invoking Verus, it is may take a few second after you apply the code action.
+If the action includes invoking Verus, it is may take a few seconds after you apply the code action.

 ##### 4.1. `Add proof block for this assert`